 Read it in French!

-World War I Armistice Day for Pinterest © French Moments
+- Learn about World War I Armistice Day in Alsace on our French blog!

 always enjoy your newsletter and articles.
 We were lucky enough to visit France for the first time earlier this, but only for a week.
 Lille, Lyon and Paris.
 Your guides were wonderfully helpful.
 Can’t wait to return and spend so much more time in your wonderful nation,